Chapter Five

 “Yeah” Paul laughed sarcastically.
 “You know I’ve got to say, we’ve never signed anything and we’ve never had a problem.
 Not even a handshake.
 If we say it, we’re good for it”.

-We enjoyed many good conversations.
-But it was becoming apparent that I was going in too many directions for Paul who was trying to support a family.
-Without even deciding to we divided the company in half.
+They enjoyed many good conversations.
+But it was becoming apparent that Harry was going in too many directions for Paul who was trying to support a family.
+Without even deciding to they divided the company in half.
 Paul hired a couple of employees, got his license and joined the union.

-I painted a house belonging to Mr Wong who ran a vegetable market in the 6th and Clement building.
-It was an old house standing alone among some vacant land.
+Harry painted a house belonging to Mr Wong who ran a vegetable market in the 6th and Clement building.
+It was a large old house standing alone among some vacant land.
 It had to be painted on all sides and was visible from all directions.
-It was also as big as a barn.

 “Mrs. Wong.
 These colors don’t look too bright on this little card but on the entire side of this house, they’re going to be very bright.”